chudkowsky/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 #### 1. Token-Weighted Voting

 Most DAOs start with the corporate model: one token, one vote.
 Own 1% of the supply, get 1% of voting power.
 But in practice, **delegation** is the norm.
-Platforms like Uniswap and Aave allow token holders to delegate their voting power to active participants.
+Platforms like Uniswap and Aave allow token holders to delegate their voting power to active participants, addressing voter apathy while creating new concentration risks.

-The concentration problem remains severe.
-In major DAOs, a small set of top delegates often control decisive voting power; in notable cases, single-digit entities have been sufficient to reach quorum or pass proposals.
-Foundations, early investors, and team members typically control large portions from day one, leaving the actual daily users with virtually no voice.

-Delegation partly addresses voter apathy but can re-centralize power in large delegates, creating new bottlenecks and potential points of failure.
+The concentration problem is severe.
+In major DAOs, single-digit entities often control enough voting power to reach quorum or pass proposals.
+Foundations, early investors, and team members typically control large portions from day one, leaving ordinary users with virtually no voice.
+These large delegates become new bottlenecks and potential points of failure.

 #### 2. Time-Weighted Voting (veTokenomics)